vish-akul/foss_google_sheets/README.md

-Adds Two elements from Google sheet
+Adds Two elements from Google sheet and shows the sum in a third cell using a python description.